-The CEETL Universal Design for Learning (UDL) online course focuses on strategies for developing coursework, choosing resources, and designing anti-racist programs that consider the wide variability of learners in higher education.
+The Universal Design for Learning (UDL) micro course focuses on strategies for developing coursework, choosing resources, and designing anti-racist programs that consider the wide variability of learners in higher education.
+Micro-courses are short course, focus on one topic.

 - Identify the objectives and principles of UDL.